tatsuyafujisaki/script-cheat-sheet/README.md

 https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap12.html

 # Bash/Zsh
-# How to iterate over an array in Bash or Zsh
+# How to define and iterate over an array in Bash or Zsh
 ```shell
 for x in 🍎 🍏 🍊
 do